Distributed Continuous-Time and Discrete-Time Optimization With Nonuniform Unbounded Convex Constraint Sets and Nonuniform Stepsizes: Preliminaries and problem formulation

 Consider a multi-agent system consisting of $n$ agents.
 Each agent is regarded as a node in a directed graph $\mathcal{G}${\footnote{In the following, $\mathcal{G}(t)$, $\mathcal{G}(kT)$, $a_{ij}(t)$, $a_{ij}(kT)$, $N_i(t)$ and $N_i(kT)$ will be used to denote the graph, the edge weight and the agent neighbor set at time $t$ or $k$ as defined in Sec.
 II.A.}}, and each agent can interact with only its local neighbors in $\mathcal{G}$.
 Our objective is to design {{algorithms using only local interaction and information such that all agents cooperatively find the optimal state that solves the optimization problem}}

-where $f_i(s): \mathbb{R}^m\rightarrow\mathbb{R}$ denotes the differentiable convex local objective function of agent $i$, and $H_i$ denotes the convex constraint set of $f_i(s)$.
-It is clear that $\sum_{i=1}^nf_i(s)$ is also a differentiable convex function.
-It is assumed that $f_i(s)$ and $H_i$ are known only to agent $i$. {{The problem described above is equivalent to the problem that all agents reach a consensus while minimizing the team objective function $\sum_{i=1}^nf_i(x_i)$, i.e., }}
+where $f_i(s): \mathbb{R}^r\rightarrow\mathbb{R}$ denotes the differentiable convex local objective function of agent $i$, and $H_i$ denotes the closed convex constraint set of $f_i(s)$.
+Clearly, $\sum_{i=1}^nf_i(s)$ is also a differentiable convex function.
+It is assumed that $f_i(s)$ and $H_i$ are known only to agent $i$. {{The problem described above is equivalent to the problem that all agents reach a consensus while minimizing the team objective function $\sum_{i=1}^nf_i(x_i)$, i.e., }} {{In this paper, our analysis is for the general $m$ case.
+When no confusion arises, the equations or formula are written in the form of $m=1$ for notational simplicity.}}